R (cable operator): History

 In 1998, when the telecommunication industry was liberalized, Galicia, Spain adjudicated a contest to deploy wire in the area.
 At stake in the contest were three territorial demarcations: A Coruña, Santiago de Compostela and the rest of Galicia.
 The contracts for the three demarcations were won by the Galician Group of Companies for the Wire, Group Wire S.A.
 The two group companies would later merge to form R Cable y Telecomunicaciones Galicia, S.A. when the demarcations were consolidated administratively.

 During 2006, R expanded its geographic operations, offering direct access services to small areas in Galicia such as Monforte de Lemos, Sarria, Sada, O Porriño and A Laracha.
 R also established agreements with other municipal councils like Xove, Burela, Vilalba, Ribadeo and Viveiro.

+In July 2015, Euskaltel made a purchase offer of 1.155 billion euros, which was later increased to 1.190 billion euros in October 2015, when the sales agreement was signed.

+In 2019, following Euskaltel's acquisition of R (R Cable y Telecomunicaciones Galicia, S.A.U.) and Telecable (Telecable de Asturias, S.A.U.), the former merged with the latter through absorption, forming a new company named R Cable y Telecable Telecomunicaciones, S.A.U.

 Services

 R provides television, broadband Internet, and mobile telephony services to over 820,000 homes and companies in the Galicia region.
 The television service brings over a hundred channels to customers with the related signal decoder.
 It includes Oriel, a pay television service where customers can order films, sports programming, and television series.
 For customers without the signal decoder, R provides about two dozen channels.
 R also provides TDT channels and other channels for those with the DVB-C cable reception system.
-For Internet service, R offers various speed packages from 3Mbit/s to 100Mbit/s.
+For Internet service, R offers various speed packages from 3 Mbit/s to 100 Mbit/s.
 R was one of first operators to offer 100 Mbit/s asymmetric speeds in Spain.
 On 20 November 2007, the eighth anniversary of the company, R launched a mobile telephony service as a Mobile virtual network operator (i.e. it uses the antenna network of another company).
 The service went live on 3 December, and has garnered 190,000 customers.